erichuang2015/theme/README.md

 This theme provides some usefull features for menu items:

 ### Modal
-Menu item with CSS class 'menu-item-modal' sets link attribute `data-toggle="modal"`.
+Menu item with CSS class `menu-item-modal` sets link attribute `data-toggle="modal"`.
 Set item 'URL' setting to refer to the modal.
 *Note: Only works with 'Custom Links'.*